LUCompSoc/constitution/README.md

 4. Must attend all committees and meetings of which they are a member ex- officio, and inform Officers of the Committee of which meetings they are responsible for attending and ensuring the Society is represented at these.
 5. Is ultimately responsible for the running of the Executive and empowered to make decisions on its behalf, which can be called to account at Executive and General Meetings.
 6. Is ultimately responsible to maintaining the reputation of the Society, members of the Society and its facilities, including the Societal Room.
-7. Is responsible with the Developer Officer(s) for the formulation and fulfillment of the social calendar and for overseeing social activities within the college.
+7. Is responsible with the Developer Officer(s) for the formulation and fulfilment of the social calendar and for overseeing social activities within the college.
 8. Act as chair to all Society meetings.